 - Extreme talkativeness

-If your child is demonstrating some of these signs and you suspect drug or alcohol abuse, he or she may be in need of teen drug rehab.
+If your child is demonstrating some of these signs and you suspect drug or alcohol abuse, he or she may be in need of teen rehab.
 The Recovery Village staffs addiction specialists who can discuss your concerns and answer any questions you may have about rehab for your teen.
-Reach out to an admissions specialist today to discuss treatment options.
+Reach out to an admissions specialist today to discuss teen addiction treatment options.

 Yuen Loke, Alice, and Mak, Yim-Wah.
 “Family process and peer influences on substance use in adolescents.”
 International Journal of Environmental Research and Public Health, 2013.
 Accessed June 19, 2019.